EPAM-JS-Competency-center/nextjs-course/docs/basic-module/intro.md

 #### Ready to Start?

-When you're ready, click on the following link to begin your learning journey: [Getting Started with Next.js](https://nextjs.org/learn/dashboard-app/getting-started).
+When you're ready, click on the following link to begin your learning journey: [__Getting Started with Next.js__](https://nextjs.org/learn/dashboard-app/getting-started).
 Remember, this is your first step into a larger world of web development with Next.js.
 Enjoy the process and have fun!